fjstinar/general_notes/Fairness Everywhere/Fairness Everywhere.md

 | Fair Prediction of Students' Summative Performance Changes Using Online Learning Behavior Data                       | EDM        | 2024 | LR, SVM, DT, RF, KNN, NN                                  | treatment equality                    | treatment equality constraint during training | Yes         |
 |                                                                                                                      |            |      |                                                           |                                       |                                               |             |

+11/27/2024 Rene + Tanja Meeting

+Could use the current title

+Data:
+- Need to be careful that we are saying that the biases could be there.
+- Provides a good environment for studying the bias here.
+How we frame the bias.
+Could do preprocessing or say that it is a dataset that could potentially have a bias.
+- Could have a very sensitive dataset for show for OVB.

+Methods:
+- Rene: Worried about trade-off being a-priori.
+Something might have a theoretical tradeoff but might not have one for educational data.
+Or there might be a tradeoff, but it is very good at closing the gap.
+- Tanja: How many are there that have a tradeoff?
+It is difficult to exclude methods based on the proof of the tradeoff.
+Because methods might not be proven to *not* have a tradeoff.
+- Rene: Two problems, just because there is one tradeoff that != bad tradeoff.
+Other problem: papers might just not include the proof of no tradeoff.
+Could we implement the harder ones still with mitigateR example.
+- Tanja: If it is not applicable to education, that seems like the most important.
+- Rene: What makes them applicable to education?
+So some very problem specific methods have been developed.
+If I had to order these, I might start with applicable to education (integratabtle to existing pipelines).
+Then the usability aspect (has to be usable right now).
+- How many violate the "not-implementable in 1 full day"?
+Hard to make the "less than 1 day" not something based on our opinion.
+If you do not provide code, then we will not use it.
+Is there code online that is usable <- that can be the cutoff.
+- What is too resource hungry?
+Would we have to move outside of our own machine to use this method?
+(What is usable right now)
+- Rene: Could reorganize into useful and usable.
+Useful is the models that are are used in education based on our analysis.
+Useful bc it addresses problems in ed.
+Usable in the sense that it is open source/can be gotten somewhere or can be run on a similar machine that you would be running the algorithm on.
+Then good at closing the gap... we will see!
+- Could code for contextualization.

 11/15/2024 Rene + Tanja meeting